In this article, we’ll provide details on the DLC specification, “Testing and Reporting Requirements for LED-based

 In addition to these safety standards, there are also available other documents and test methods that are used in connection with luminaires and lighting systems.
 The Illuminating Engineering Society (IES) has issued several design and testing guides, notably its LM 79 and LM 80 series of measurement specifications, that are applicable to a variety of lighting fixtures, including LEDs.
 And the DLC has previously released several testing and reporting specifications intended to assess the energy efficiency of lighting fixtures, in support of its Solid-State Lighting (SSL) Qualified Product List (QPL) program.
 But none of these documents directly address key performance aspects of LED-based horticultural lighting fixtures related to plant growth and development.

-In an effort to address this void, the DLC has recently finalized new testing requirements exclusively for LED-based horticultural lighting fixtures.
+In an effort to address this void, the DLC finalized new testing requirements exclusively for LED-based horticultural lighting fixtures.
 Published in November 2018, “Testing and Reporting Requirements for LED-based Horticultural Lighting” represents the first technical specification that focus primarily on lighting performance factors that have a direct impact on plant growth and development.
 LED light fixtures that are found compliant with the DLC’s testing and reporting requirements are eligible for listing on the DLCs new Horticultural Lighting QPL.

 The DLC’s specification requires testing of, and reporting on, the following critical characteristics of LED-based horticultural lighting fixtures: